 Practice your writing skills and show off your creativity!
 A new writing prompt is released at the beginning of each month on the Creative Writing web site.
 Entries are due at the end of the month.
 Entries are submitted through the Panther Participation Canvas hub.

 Each year thousands of schools in the United States participate in the National Geographic Bee using materials prepared by the National Geographic Society.
 The contest is designed to inspire students to be curious about the world.
 Schools with students in grades four through eight are eligible for this entertaining and challenging competition.
 National Geo Bee

+An in-depth study of jazz music.
 Jazz Band is taught during Zero Hour at Mears.
-That means it starts at 7:15 AM and ends at 8:00 AM.
+That means, it starts at 7:15 AM and ends at 8:00 AM.

 In our increasingly technological society, those students who do not begin developing strong problem-solving, logical thinking and analytical abilities in middle school will face an uphill battle later in life if they wish to pursue a medical, scientific, mathematical, engineering or technical career.
-As a national math enrichment, coaching and competition program designed to improve math skills among U.S. students, MATHCOUNTS prepares students for future career opportunities and success.
+MATHCOUNTS prepares students for future career opportunities and success.
 More than 6 million students across the U.S. have participated in the MATHCOUNTS program.
 National website for MathCounts

 This is an after school activity held from October to late March.
 Students will foster creativity, gain experience with technology, and display a basic knowledge of photography and layout and design by producing the Mears Memory Book.
 Self and peer critiquing skills will be acquired as well as work ethics, such as meeting deadlines.